nus-cs2030s/2021-s2/docs/16-wrapper.md

 After this unit, students should:

 - be aware that Java provides wrapper classes around the primitive types
-- be aware that Java transparently and automatically box and unbox between primitive types and their corresponding wrapper class
+- be aware that Java will transparently and automatically box and unbox between primitive types and their corresponding wrapper classes

 ## Writing General Code for Primitive Types